How to Keep an Ant Colony

 Moving to a New Nest

 Your colony will eventually outgrow their test tube to the point where they don’t fit!
 You’ll need to either add more test tubes or move them to larger nests.
 There are multiple methods to use to move your ants to a new nest.
 You’ll want to be sure you have enough workers to move all the brood and discover the new nest efficiently (usually 20-50 workers).
 Just keep in mind that every nest needs a consistent source of moisture, as ants die without it.
 You MUST have a water source in the nest somewhere.
+Gel nests do not work for long-term antkeeping!
+Avoid gel nests and traditional sand ant farms.
+It is recommended to search for ant 'formicaria', as this will bring you to nests tailored for long-term antkeeping with a queen.
+Make sure the nest is either attachable or fits into your outworld.

 Light Method